-Our Library Refurbishment Project moves into another phase as we begin to shift around various print materials on the Library Building’s 2nd, 3rd and 4th Floors.
+Our Library Refurbishment Project moved into another phase as we shifted around various print materials on the Library Building’s 2nd, 3rd and 4th Floors.
 Throughout the Project, you will always be able to access print books here, but they will move location as work is carried out on different floors.
 We are creating space for books by moving print journals off site.

 If you have any difficulty locating anything during the moves, please ask Library staff for help at the 2nd or 4th Floor Information Desks.